ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Core

-- The KeySet has a new flag `KS_FLAG_REBUILD_OPMPHM`, this flag will be used by the hybrid search that combines binary search and [OPMPHM](https://master.libelektra.org/doc/dev/data-structures.md#order-preserving-minimal-perfect-hash-map-aka-opmphm) *(Kurt Micheli)*
+- The KeySet has a new flag `KS_FLAG_NAME_CHANGE`, this flag will be used by the hybrid search that combines binary search and [OPMPHM](https://master.libelektra.org/doc/dev/data-structures.md#order-preserving-minimal-perfect-hash-map-aka-opmphm) *(Kurt Micheli)*
 - We updated the `infos/status` clause of the following plugins: